tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/Activities/03-Stu_Jupyter_Project/README.md

 2. Navigate to the `Jupyter-Workspace` folder.

-3. Click the Text File button to create a text file called `hello_world.txt`.

-4. Create a Python Jupyter Notebook.
+3. Create a Python Jupyter Notebook.

-5. Type the following line of code into the notebook:
+4. Type the following line of code into the notebook:

     ```python
     print("Hello World")
     ```

-6. Click Run.
+5. Click Run.

 ## Challenge